 Yet another holiday season has passed and many Americans have a new stack of gift cards to spend during post-holiday sales or throughout the year.
-Gift card spending reached an all-time high during 2014, hitting nearly 30 billion in total sales, and the average shopper spent about $175 on gift cards over the holiday season. that’s roughly a five percent increase from 2018.
+Gift card spending dropped a bit in 2015, hitting but still hit nearly 26 billion in total sales, and the average shopper spent about $175 on gift cards over the holiday season. that’s roughly a five percent increase from 2018.

 But what do you do with all those gift cards?
 Read on to find out:

 Gift Card Basics

 According to Ben’s Gift Card Study of approximately 2,300 online shoppers, over 70 percent of the respondents received at least one gift card during the holiday season.
 In addition, more than a third of respondents received three or more gift cards during the holiday season.

 After you receive a gift card, there are a number of simple steps you should take in order to properly manage your newly received gift.